Documentation Index Fetch the complete documentation index at: https://docs.paynext.com/llms.txt

 {

-"customer": { "email": "[email protected]" },
+"customer" : { "email" : "customer@example.com" },

-"plan": { "id": "plan_7a8b9c0d-1e2f-3a4b-5c6d-7e8f9a0b1c2d" }
+"plan" : { "id" : "plan_7a8b9c0d-1e2f-3a4b-5c6d-7e8f9a0b1c2d" }

 }